SeregaDeveloper/graphbuilder/README.md

 - Matplotlib
 - Networkx

+Notice:
-Notice: If you already have Python 3.7+ interpreter, you can use  "dependences/Install_packages.sh" script to install other dependences.
+-If you already have Python 3.7+ interpreter, you can use  "dependences/Install_packages.sh" script to install other dependences.
+-Dockerfile need some fix, work in progress

 UPDATE:
 Now you can deploy this application with Docker.
 Read the Docker documentation to learn how to do it. https://docs.docker.com/